CodeYourFuture/CYF-Group-Projects/README.md

 ## What you need to do

+- Replace the "???" below the account balance.
+It should show the account balance in the currency which is selected on the right.
+When the user changes the selection, it should update the value.
 - Replace the information in the `Payments` component with the data in `/data/payments.js`.
 When completed you should see 5 payments.
 - Make "???" in the payments table show the total of all payments in GBP.
 - Allow the user to record a payment with the "Make a Payment" form.
 When a payment is recorded, it should appear in the Payments table.